 Sunset on Ke Ga Lighthouse

-When it comes to Binh Thuan Province, people always think of Mui Ne - the travel hub that hosts a number of beautiful resorts and scenic tourist spots, or Lagi Coastal Town or Ta Cu Mountain.
-However, there is a place called Ke Ga Cape (Mũi Kê Gà in Vietnamese) that is increasingly emerging as a spectacular destination for visitors to travel during their trips to this province.
-About 30 kilometers to the due Southeast away from Phan Thiet City, there lies a strip of soft sandy beach that embraces a rocky island where a lighthouse stands out as an amazing landmark.
+Binh Thuan Province is famous for Mui Ne - a hotspot with gorgeous resorts and stunning attractions, or Lagi Coastal Town or Ta Cu Mountain.
+But there’s a hidden gem called Ke Ga Cape (Mũi Kê Gà in Vietnamese) that is catching on as a jaw-dropping destination for tourists in this province.
+A hop, skip and a jump from Phan Thiet City, about 30 kilometers to the southeast, you’ll find a strip of smooth sand that hugs a rocky island where a lighthouse stands tall as an awesome landmark.

-This lighthouse was built in 1899 by French colonial army so as to warn ships and vessels of reefs abounding in the surrounding sea proximity.
-The whole building was made from granite with over 60 meters in height above sea level, which the structure itself is 41 meters high and the light can stretch out as far as 22 meters.
-Regarded as the tallest and oldest extant light-houses in Vietnam, it has survived 115 years in operation since 1900 and becomes an fantastic place for travelers to pay a visit to.
+This lighthouse was put up in 1899 by the French colonizers to warn ships and boats of the reefs that are thick around the nearby sea.
+The whole building was made from granite and it’s over 60 meters high above sea level, with the structure itself being 41 meters high and the light reaching out as far as 22 meters.
+It’s the tallest and oldest lighthouse still standing in Vietnam, and it’s been working for 115 years since 1900.
+It’s a must-see place for travelers to check out.

 Ke Ga Cape